Carrick on Shannon Children's Book Festival

 The Carrick on Shannon Children’s Book Festival was developed by Leitrim County Council Arts Office and The Reading Room in 2012 and ran until 2018 as a space for children and their families to celebrate and enjoy literature, to meet authors, and to encourage an interest in creative writing.

-While the majority of events were directed at young people aged 4 to 14, with equal emphasis on workshops as readings, the festival developed a special programme called ‘Wild Words’ for 14 to 18 year olds who had an established interest in creative writing, or an aspiration to a career in writing or literature. as part of this programme young people were invited to be mentored by authors in advance of the festival and to contribute to a book published at the festival.
+While the majority of events were directed at young people aged 4 to 14, the festival developed a special programme called ‘Wild Words’ for teenagers aged 14 to 18 years who had an established interest in creative writing, or an aspiration to a career in writing or literature. as part of this programme young people were invited to be mentored by authors in advance of the festival and to contribute to a book published at the festival.

 Between the years 2012 and 2019, the festival hosted workshops and masterclasses by among others Adrienne Geoghegan; Anna Carey; Aoife Barry; Claire Hennessy; Conor Kostick; Dave Rudden; David Donohue; Deirdre Sullivan; Eilis Barrett; Erika McGann; Gabriel Fitzmaurice; Grainne Clear; Kim Hood; Matt Griffin; Niamh Sharkey; Sarah Crossan; Shane Hegarty; and Sheena Wilkinson.